 - Child support

 Regardless of how any issue(s) between you and your spouse are settled in your divorce case, you will have to live with the results for years.
 That’s why having a law firm handle your contested divorce can help.

 You have rights under the law in a divorce case, but you may still want someone to defend those rights.
-No matter what the contested issues are in your divorce case, Charlotte Christian Law can act as a strong advocate on your behalf.
+No matter what the contested issues are in your divorce case, The Law Offices of Charlotte Christian and Associates can act as a strong advocate on your behalf.